 The Bill of Rights was accepted and ratified by three-fourths of the fourteen states in 1791.
 However, it was not until 1939 that the remaining three states of this original group symbolically ratified the Bill of Rights.

 What Does the Freedom of Speech Protect?

-Under this Amendment, the federal government cannot suppress or restrict the speech of any United States resident.
-Because of this, residents have the right to express their personal opinions and beliefs without restriction, as well as:
+Under this Amendment, the federal government cannot suppress or restrict the free speech of any United States resident.
+Because of this restriction on the government, residents have the fundamental right to free expression with their personal opinions and protected speech without restriction, as well as: